Discover how to decorate Harry Potter cupcakes with this thorough recipe and guide.

 - To make the lightning bolts: With the paper and pen, draw a lightning bolt about 5cm size and then cut it out with the scissors.
 Use this as the template and place it on a sharp knife to cut the shapes out of the 100g of red icing.
 Cover in red glitter (optional).
 Leave on a large drying sponge to set.

-- To make the snitch: Roll out a sheet of yellow icing and cut into 2.
+- To make the snitch: Roll out some yellow icing and cut into 2.
 Make two small balls from half of the icing.
 Cut 4 wing shapes out of the remaining yellow icing.
 You can add wing patterns with a toothpick.
 Stick the wings onto the sides of the balls with a brush of water.
 Dust with edible gold glitter and leave to set on the drying sponge.

 - To make the scarves: Roll 100g of yellow icing into a long sausage shape.
 Using really thin strips of red icing, lay them over the yellow icing, then with a rolling pin roll the red and yellow together.
 With your sharp knife, cut 2 long scarves and cut the ends to make scarf tassles.
 Cross the ends of the scarf over and leave to set on the drying sponge.